jaspervdj/dcpu16-hs/README.markdown

 This produces `a.out`.

-    ./dist/build/dcpu16-emulator/dcpu16-emulator a.out
+    ./dist/build/dcpu16-emulator/dcpu16-emulator --pretty out a.out

-You should probably redirect the output to a file.
+This gives you a pretty-printed memory dump in `out` you can study.

 Design
 ------